 Rolling dog treat dough is so easy with parchment paper.
 If you don’t have it, you can to dust your work surface and rolling pin with buckwheat flour to keep it from sticking.
 You can line your baking sheets with parchment paper – or spray your baking sheet with non-stick spray before placing the cut outs onto it.

 For some dough mixtures such as this one that may be a bit stickier, try filling a shallow dish or bowl with flour and dip the cutter into it before each cut.
 Then very gently wiggle the cutter back and forth to separate it from the rest of the dough.

 I hope your pooch enjoys this treat as much as Cello has!

 Your pup will enjoy these grain-free peanut butter- carob “mock-choc” treats!
 These treats are made with buckwheat flour, which is surprisingly grain free!
 Of course dogs can not have chocolate, since it’s on the list of poisonous food to dogs, but your pup can enjoy the natural sweetness of the carob in this homemade dog cookie recipe.
 I chose Santa, Snowman, and Christmas tree cookie cutters since we are just days away from Christmas, but you can choose any cookie cutter you like for this recipe!

-- 1 cup of low fat or fat free milk (you can substitute water if your pup cannot have milk)
+1 cup of organic low fat or fat free milk (you can substitute almond milk or goats milk if your pup cannot have milk)